CameronSamuell/cameronsamuell.github.io/_posts/2022-06-03-joadia-submission.md

 Unsurprisingly, making random decisions didn't work out well for Joadia's residents.
 Comparing the two cases though, you can see that trajectory of deaths is about the same.
 General Heuristic rescued a lot more people and that made a world of difference because the scoring weights rescues over deaths.
 That points to the potential for training agents on loss functions that relate more directly to either maximising rescues or minimising deaths rather than the score.
 Not a lot can be gleaned from differences in the population distributions, but that might just be the granularity of the map.

-Perhaps a game with more turns is better suited to this kind of visualisation, but even here I think it would be possible to see the difference in agents that prioritised particular outcomes, or had radically different spatial distributions of healthy or injured civilians, that might help understand the strengths and weaknesses of  agents.
+Perhaps a game with more turns is better suited to this kind of visualisation, but even here I think it would be possible to see the difference in agents that prioritised particular outcomes, or had radically different spatial distributions of healthy or injured civilians, which might help understand the strengths and weaknesses of  agents.

 ### Creating an agent that learns from a pro